-Just and Reasonable Rates, Terms and Conditions
+Just and Reasonable Rates, Terms and Conditions.
+One of the Commission's fundamental statutory responsibilities is to ensure that rates, terms and conditions for wholesale sales and transmission of electric energy and natural gas are just and reasonable and not unduly discriminatory or

-One of the Commission's fundamental statutory responsibilities is to ensure that rates, terms and conditions for wholesale sales and transmission of electric energy and natural gas are just and reasonable and not unduly discriminatory or preferential.
-The Commission uses a combination of regulatory and market means to achieve this goal, including reviewing tariffs and making rate determinations.
+The Commission uses preferential. а combination of regulatory and market means to achieve this goal, including reviewing tariffs and making rate determinations.
 Oversight of the energy markets and enforcement of the associated laws, rules and regulations are essential complements to the regulatory and market means.
-The Commission uses a balanced approach in its oversight and enforcement efforts, including: educating affected entities about market rules and other regulations; promoting internal compliance programs; employing robust audit and investigation programs; and, where appropriate, exercising the Commission's civil penalty authority as a deterrent to violations.
+The Commission uses a balanced approach in its oversight and enforcement efforts, including: educating affected entities about market rules and other regulations; promoting internal compliance robust audit and programs; employing investigation programs; and, where appropriate, exercising the Commission's civil penalty authority as a deterrent to violations.